 The experienced divorce lawyers at Hatch, Little & Bunn, L.L.P. are skilled at all aspects of North Carolina equitable distribution.
 As part of the process of preparing you for a divorce proceeding, we will meet with you to review what property you and your spouse have, how the court is likely to classify that property, and what factors are likely to affect its equitable distribution.
 As appropriate, we will seek mediation and also negotiate with your spouse’s attorney to settle disputed issues.
 If you do not accept the settlement, we will work diligently to secure the best equitable distribution order we can in court.

 Serving Raleigh clients for more than 50 years

-Hatch, Little & Bunn, LLP has provided comprehensive legal services to individuals and businesses in Raleigh, Durham, Chapel Hill, Research Triangle Park, Wake County and throughout North Carolina from offices by the state capitol for over half a century.
-Our attorneys are licensed to practice before all North Carolina state and federal courts.
-Call (919) 899-9827 today, or contact us online to schedule a consultation with one of our attorneys about your concerns.
+Hatch, Little & Bunn, L.L.P. has provided comprehensive legal services to parties in divorce proceedings in Raleigh, Durham, Chapel Hill, Research Triangle Park, Wake County and throughout North Carolina for more than half a century.
+Call 919-899-9827 or contact us online to schedule your consultation at our Raleigh office.